Ibibo: Djubo

 In August 2015 ibibo Group bought a minority stake in cloud-based hotel services startup Djubo for an undisclosed amount.
 Djubo, founded in February 2015 by Tarun Gulati and Sankalp Goel, manages hotel bookings for over 100 hotels through a single interface.

 redbus.pe and redbus.co

 In July 2016 Redbus acquired Peru-based bus tracking startup Busportal.
 In 2017, they founded a chapter of Redbus in Colombia.

 The company received ₹10.7 Crores infusion of funding from its Singapore-based parent company, Ibibo Group Holdings.
 Prior to this, in November 2019, It had also received ₹71.73 Crores.

-MakeMyTrip & Goibibo Group Merger
+Merger

 In October 2016, India based online travel company MakeMyTrip, a Nasdaq listed firm and ibibo Group, India's largest travel group agreed to merge in a stock transaction, to form the country's biggest online travel company.
 Both these online platforms have AI-powered chatbots named Myra and Gia respectively.